nnicogomez/dll-thief/README.md

 * The Windows directory
 * The directories that are listed in the PATH environment variable

-Knowing that, it was created `grand theft dll` (gtdll in advance).
-Application wants to be an automatization of the DLL hijacking process.
-Using gtdll for DLL hijacking attacks we will be able to analyze the processes behaviour in a little time, learning what DLLs are used by what process and if these DLLs are found or not.
-When the script detects that a DLL was not found, it will treat to write a malicious DLL in the paths (mentioned above).
+Knowing that, I created `grand theft dll` (hereafter, gtdll).
+This application wants to automate the DLL hijacking process.
+Using gtdll for DLL hijacking attacks we will be able to analyze the processes behaviour in a little time, learning what DLLs are used by what process and if these DLLs are in place or not.
+When the tool detects that a DLL is not in place, it will try to write a malicious DLL in the paths (mentioned above).

 ## Main features
 * Search missing dlls in standard directory